-In consideration of this option, the Board of Aldermen should also note the following language included as part of the revised NCDOT traffic forecast (Attachment E):
+In considering of this option, please note the following language from the revised NCDOT traffic forecast (Attachment E), which provides guarded support for a scaled-down TIP project:

 Smith Level Road is functionally classified as a minor arterial not of regional or statewide significance.
 Regional travel into and out or Chapel Hill and Carrboro would be better served on US 15-501.
 From a planning perspective, limiting the number of lanes for use by automobiles is more consistent with the Town's walkable community goals.
 We have attached a March 18, 2003, resolution from the Town of Carrboro which describes their goals in more detail.
 However, we also recommend that NCDOT receive some assurance from the Town of Carrboro that the Town will accept a context sensitive solution which may not meet the long term vehicular mobility needs in the area.
 NCDOT should also challenge the Town to implement planned travel demand management measures in the corridor as a means to limit growth of automobile trips on Smith Level Road, with a focus on reducing automobile trips to the elementary school.
 A system of bicycle facilities that provide continuous routes to the UNC campus, sidewalks along neighborhood roadways which connect to Smith Level Road, and convenient transit stops should be constructed by the Town of Carrboro within five years.
 The Town's land use plan should also allow neighborhood-scale commercial development along Smith Level Road to offer convenient services within walking and biking distance of surrounding residential neighborhoods.